Human Services

 Professor: Douglas Challenger

-Associate Professor: Jean Dawson, Allan Rachlin
+Associate Professors: Jean Dawson, Allan Rachlin

 Assistant Professor: Johnna Pike

-A Bachelor of Arts degree is offered in Human Services for online and traditional students.
+A Bachelor of Arts degree is offered in Human Services for online and traditional

 An Associate of Arts degree is offered in Human Services for online students.